 - Optical parametric oscillators are often tuned by affecting the phase-matching conditions.

 - An optical parametric amplifier can be used for amplifying a variable part of a very broad spectrum, as obtained via supercontinuum generation.
+Alternatively, one may just use a supercontinuum source in conjunction with a tunable bandpass filter.

 - The Raman self-frequency shift in an optical fiber can be exploited for wavelength tuning via the launched power of the pulses.